 They Stay Stocked

-Buying basics may not be the most exhilarating way to part with your hard-earned cash, but it is essential to dressing well and looking good in all situations.
+Buying basics may not be the most exhilarating way to empty your wallet, but it is essential to dressing well and looking good in all situations.

 “Basics are the bedrock of any wardrobe,” says Sarah Gilfillan, founder of personal styling consultancy SartoriaLab.
 “Once you have these sorted, all other pieces will fall into place, and you can add more trend-led pieces into the mix.”